anshucodes404/digitalNotes-App/README.md

 - Java Development Kit (JDK) 8 or higher
 - MySQL Server
-- An IDE like IntelliJ IDEA or Eclipse
+- An IDE like IntelliJ IDEA or VS Code
 - MySQL Connector/J library

 ## Setup and Installation